gtaylor/python-colormath/doc_src/index.rst

 * Chromatic adaptations (changing illuminants).
 * RGB to hex and vice-versa.
 * 16-bit RGB support.
+* Runs on Python 2.7 and Python 3.3.

 **License:** python-colormath is licensed under the `BSD License`_.